Use these 3 devotions to encourage your volunteers in a brief team meeting or full training.

 Read aloud 2 Corinthians 5:17-19.

 Say: The only thing that can fill the spot is Jesus Christ.
 And that’s why it’s a privilege to minister to children.
 We can introduce them to Christ at an early age.
-We can spare them years of agony.
+Our work can spare them years of agony.
 We can help them fill up their spot with the love and grace of Jesus Christ.

 Clock or Compass?